myung03/myung03/README.md

 - 👋 Hi, I’m Matthew, @myung03
-- 👀 I’m interested in software development and front end coding
+- 👀 I’m interested in software development and fullstack development
-- 🌱 I’m currently learning anything I can :)
+- 🌱 I’m currently learning anything I can to grow as a developer :)
 - 💞️ I’m looking to collaborate on fun and challenging projects!
 Message me if you want to work together.
 - 📫 How to reach me: @matthewyungisworking@gmail.com
 -